Git Workflow¶

 git push origin bug/pablo/dev-456-fix-login-crash

-Open a PR directly to main.
-After merge:
+Open a PR directly to main:

 - Production deploys immediately